hydroper/littlecarexperience/README.md

-# CarVerse
+# CarKnock

+Have fun in an online 2D car game!

-An universe top-down 2D car game inspired by a promotional HotWheels game called SharkBite Bay Adventure.
+CarKnock is designed after a promotional HotWheels game called SharkBite Bay Adventure.

 ## Assets

 The default vehicle is a Porsche Carrera GT for now.
 The picture is based on [https://sketchfab.com/3d-models/porsche-carrera-gt-d2687485af7b4dc6946ce1b8cb595c8a](https://sketchfab.com/3d-models/porsche-carrera-gt-d2687485af7b4dc6946ce1b8cb595c8a).

+## Server

+A server consists of multiple areas.
+There is a limit of players connected to the server.

+Servers are created by players.

-## World
+## Level

-Area endpoints transport to another area.

-Players do the job of world building in terms of privileges.
+- _Authors:_ Levels are maintained by authorized players.
+- _Level state:_ The author may choose for initial state to be restored after all players leave a level.
+- _Teleport:_ A teleport area leads to another level.
+This includes endpoints of the level and doors.